keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 (X_train, y_train), (X_test, y_test) = imdb.load_data(num_words=max_features)
 ```

 In this code, `max_features` refers to the maximum number of words we can use for features in all of the data.
-These data are already sorted by frequency, so, as is, the code will use the 100 most frequent words the entire dataset.
+These data are already sorted by frequency, so, as is, the code will use the 100 most frequent words in the entire dataset.
 The `maxlen` variable refers to the maximum length, in words, of a given example.

 #### Zero Padding